 I had so many concerns about this mason’s safety that I parked the car, ran over to the job site, and suggested to the worker that he return to the job after he had the equipment needed to perform his work safely.
 He told me he did it all the time and I didn’t need to worry.
 Yikes, I hope he and the property owner both have good insurance (he needs it when he gets injured, and the property owner needs it when the worker’s personal injury attorney suggests suing the building owner for unsafe work conditions).

 Several work site safety violations scared me into action.
 Did you happen to notice them?

 Safety Violation #1: The ladder used to access the top of the chimney is not tall enough.
 So, simply getting to the top of the chimney and getting down off the chimney are themselves risky endeavors.

 Safety Violation #2: The ladder is not tied off to anything.
 If you look closely, the rope in the mason’s hands is for pulling materials up and down.

 Safety Violation #3: The worker is not wearing a safety harness with a lifeline tied off to anything secure and immovable.
-That means he could easily fall into the chimney shaft (likely an interrupted fall to the basement of the building about 70 feet below) and break his neck.
+That means he could easily fall into the chimney shaft (likely an uninterrupted fall to the basement about 70 feet down) and break his neck.